SchildiChat/schildi-revenge/README.md

     - [x] Login via password
     - [x] Enter recovery code
     - [x] Logout / delete account
+- [ ] ScPrefs UI and yaml datastores
+    - [ ] One datastore for user prefs
+    - [ ] One datastore for app state (last selected space, opened destinations to restore, etc.)
 - [ ] Lock to avoid running multiple instances in parallel, but instead bring to foreground?
 - [ ] Inbox
     - [x] List all chats